wedranb/personal-site/src/posts/part-of-community.md

 ![Many people watching a projector while another person is giving a presentation](/images/jszgb-cover.jpg)

-Recently I came across a [post](https://www.linkedin.com/feed/update/urn:li:activity:6544860411970359296) from Antonio, CEO at Locastic, where he said he is writing a post about his experiences with public speaking.
+Recently I came across a [post](https://www.linkedin.com/feed/update/urn:li:activity:6544860411970359296) from Antonio where he said he is writing a post about his experiences with public speaking.
 Him mentioning public speaking got my wheels turning, and I remembered my first time doing public speaking at a local programming meetup and how much it meant for me and where it got me.

 My response was:
 > I did my first public speaking gig in 2016 in local meetup and it made a huge difference in my career because I got approached by a lot of cool people, expanded my network and got nice offers.
 Since then I had a few more similar gigs through which I learned how to communicate better, learned how to learn and teach more efficiently, better speaking skills which reflects on how I speak with managers and clients which results in better job positions.
 To this day it's always hard in stomach before a talk and I still do a lot of mistakes but the feeling after it is always worth coming back for.